boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

 #  Introduction

-   Historically, DNS clients communicated with upstream recursive resolvers without needing to know anything about the features supported by these resolvers.
+   Historically, DNS clients communicated with recursive resolvers without needing to know anything about the features supported by these resolvers.
 However, more and more recursive resolvers expose different features that may impact delivered DNS services (privacy preservation, filtering, transparent behavior, etc.).
 DNS clients